MakeSchool-Tutorials/Node-Reddit-Clone/P01-Create-A-Post/content.md

 <a href="/posts/new" class="btn btn-primary navbar-btn">New Post</a>
 ```

-Then we have to make the form.
-We'll follow RESTful routing and make the url match this pattern: `/<<RESOURCE NAME PLURAL>>/new`.
-So in the case of a resource `Post`, the path will be `/posts/new`.
+Next, we have to create the form.
+Let's follow RESTful routing and make the url match this pattern: `/<<RESOURCE NAME PLURAL>>/new`.
+In the case of a resource `Post`, the path will be `/posts/new`.

-Create this new route and have it render a new template `posts-new.handlebars`.
+Create this `/posts/new` route and have it render a newly created template named `posts-new.handlebars`.

-Now use the [bootstrap form classes](http://getbootstrap.com/css/#forms) to add a form for an object with a `title`, `url`, and `summary` attributes.
+Now, use the [bootstrap form classes](http://getbootstrap.com/css/#forms) to add a form for an object with a `title`, `url`, and `summary` attributes.
 Your form should have an action that points to a `create` route => `/posts`.

 **Remember** to put this form in the center 4 columns of a grid.